What to Know About a Notice to Vacate + Free Template

 • Tenant’s signature

 To help you in the creation of a notice to vacate, we’ve provided a sample letter.
-Please note that this sample letter is for informational purposes only, and you should seek professional legal advice to ensure you adhere to your state’s specific laws.
+Please note that this sample letter is for informative purposes only, and you should seek professional legal advice to ensure you adhere to your state’s specific laws.

 Sample Notice to Vacate: